Build Specification

 Why a USB HID keyboard over direct GPIO matrix

 Section titled “Why a USB HID keyboard over direct GPIO matrix”The Zero 2 W’s GPIO header is usable for a key matrix but introduces three problems: (1) it monopolises pins we’d otherwise reserve for I2S and future peripherals; (2) it requires userspace debounce, key-repeat, and hold-detection code that is already solved in stock QMK on any QMK-compatible keyboard controller; (3) it couples key scanning latency to Linux userspace scheduling.
 Routing the matrix through a QMK-compatible controller that presents as a USB HID keyboard lets us buy all of that for free, and gives us a consistent input surface between the emulator (where a desktop keyboard is the input) and the device (where the keyboard controller enumerates as a keyboard).
-Per ADR-0018 the keyboard is built as a custom mechanical keyboard using the mech-keeb DIY ecosystem — hot-swap Choc v1 sockets, stock QMK firmware, a QMK-compatible controller (Pro Micro, RP2040-class, or equivalent), and an internal USB hub IC to fan the Pi’s single OTG port out to the keyboard plus the cartridge bridge (ADR-0011).
+Per ADR-0018 the keyboard is built as a custom mechanical keyboard using the mech-keeb DIY ecosystem — hot-swap Choc v1 sockets, stock QMK firmware, a QMK-compatible RP2040-class controller (Adafruit KB2040 for v0.1; Sea-Picro fallback) per ADR-0024, and an internal USB hub IC to fan the Pi’s single OTG port out to the keyboard plus the cartridge bridge (ADR-0011).
 No external USB cables.

 Per ADR-0011, the USB HID choice pushes one constraint onto the system image update system: the attention gesture (SYS+LINK held at boot) cannot be detected by an early-boot GPIO scan because the keys are USB HID, not GPIO.
 The system-image-update gate waits for USB enumeration before scanning.
 See ADR-0011 “Early-boot key-scan timing” for the full treatment.